 Because FERPA/HERA does not require schools to notify parents about an alcohol or drug violation, schools have different policies about parental notification.
 Educate yourself about the specific policy in place at your child's school, as well as their attitudes about substance use on campus and parental notification.
 It is not uncommon for college administrators to believe (mistakenly) that FERPA prohibits parental notification.
 According to the U.S. Department of Education, "schools may inform parents if the student, if s/he is under age 21, has violated any law or policy concerning the use or possession of alcohol or a controlled substance."11 Keep in mind that you are your child's best advocate, so it's important to keep a working relationship with not only your child, but the institution that is educating your child.

-No parent looks forward to finding out that their child has violated an alcohol or drug policy on campus.
+No family member looks forward to finding out that their child has violated an alcohol or drug policy on campus.
 Yet this can be an opportunity for increasing communication with your child about their alcohol use and the problems that ensued from that violation.
 Realize that the violation can be an important learning opportunity for your child.
-In fact, parents often report that this situation results in a positive behavior change for the student.
-Aside from the penalties imposed by the school, many parents impose additional consequences on their child, such as requiring the child to come up with the money to pay the fines and fees associated with the violation, suspending privileges like access to a car, or removing certain types of financial support.
-Parental notification can also lead to greater communication between parents and the school.10
+In fact, family members often report that this situation results in a positive behavior change for the student.
+Aside from the penalties imposed by the school, many families impose additional consequences on their child, such as requiring the child to come up with the money to pay the fines and fees associated with the violation, suspending privileges like access to a car, or removing certain types of financial support.
+Parental notification can also lead to greater communication between families and the school.10

 1. Martinez JA, Sher KJ, Wood PK.
 Is heavy drinking really associated with attrition from college?
 The alcohol-attrition paradox.
 Psychol Addict Behav.
 2008;22(3):450-456.